oxivanisher/role-ssh_keys/README.md

 ssh_keys
 ========

-This role adds and/or removes ssh keys of a user.
+This role adds and/or removes SSH keys of users.

 Notes
 -----